Warzone 2.0 Updates: What to expect so far

 In a previous article, we quickly tackled some of the changes and new features that Warzone 2.0 will be getting.
-Now, in this article, we’ll be taking a more in-depth look about the Warzone 2.0 update and what we can expect from it.
+Now, in this article, we’ll be taking a more in-depth look at the Warzone 2.0 update and what we can expect from it, including the map updates, the gulag, and the DMZ mode.

-New map: Al Mazrah
+Warzone 2 new map: Al Mazrah

 With the Warzone 2.0 update comes the “biggest Call of Duty: Warzone map ever”, Al Mazrah.
 While there is no exact measurement as to just how big the map is, it is definitely bigger than any maps Warzon has had in the past.
 This map is not just the work of a single studio, but a collaborative effort across multiple.
 During the development process, an emphasis was placed on players being able to explore the map, discovering the secrets within.
 Other than Warzone 2.0, this map plays a huge role in the Modern Warfare 2 universe.
 Players will be able to experience Al Mazrah not just in Warzone, but also in spec-ops missions, squad battles, Ground War, and more.